openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Scraping metrics from platform components

 MTOs often need to create alerts and dashboards which include metrics coming from platform components.
 A typical example is using CPU and memory resource metrics from kube-state-metrics.
-For ease of use, MTOs will be able to define allow-listed scrape on Platform Monitoring /federate endpoint to access relevant metrics.
+For ease of use, MTOs will be able to define an allow-listed scrape on the Platform Monitoring `/federate` endpoint to access relevant metrics.

-In the first iteration, this can be implemented by defining a ServiceMonitor against the `/federate` endpoint of the Platform Monitoring Prometheus.
-Improvement on this side will be revisited in the next enhancement (e.g ability to scrape those data directly from sources which has other problems e.g mTLS certification).
+In the first iteration, this can be implemented by defining a `ServiceMonitor` against the `/federate` endpoint of the Platform Monitoring Prometheus.
+Improvement on this side will be revisited in the next enhancement (e.g ability to scrape that data directly from sources which has other problems e.g managing mTLS certificates).

 ### High Availability